webmd-health-services/Standards/PowerShell/README.md

 Get-ChildItem -Path $path -Recurse -Filter '*.ps1' -Exclude $exclude -Include $include
 ```

-If a line that calls another command is longer than 100 characters, put each parameter after the first on a new line, indented to line up with the first parameter.
-When breaking a command across multiple lines, don't put more than one parameter on a line.
+If a line that calls another command is longer than 120 characters, put each parameter after the first on a new line,

-Instead of this:
+indented to line up with the first parameter.
+When breaking a command across multiple lines, don't put more than one
+parameter on a line.

 ```
 Invoke-Robocopy -Source $binSourcePath `